View All Draped Bust Dimes 1796-1807

 About This Coin

-The 1796 Draped Bust Dime is a United States dime from the Draped Bust Dimes 1796-1807 series.
-The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait, while the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1796-1797) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1798-1807).
+The 1796 Draped Bust Dime is a United States dime from the Draped Bust Dimes 1796-1807 series — the first year of the series.
+This ranks 4th of 10 years by total mintage, below the series median of 33,840.
+The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait and the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1796-1797) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1798-1807).
+First year of the U.S. dime.
+Only 22,135 struck.
+The small eagle reverse makes this a one-year type for collectors.
+Struck in 89.2% silver, 10.8% copper, 19.8 mm in diameter.
+A notable auction result reached $750K in SP67 grade at Heritage Auctions.
 Designed by Robert Scot.
-Struck in 89.2% silver, 10.8% copper, 19.8 mm in diameter.
-The Draped Bust Dime was among the first ten-cent coins produced by the U.S. Mint, authorized under the Coinage Act of 1792.
-Early examples with the small eagle reverse are particularly rare.
-All dates are scarce.
-The 1796 and 1797 with small eagle reverse are major rarities commanding strong premiums.

 Specifications